Wildlife to look for in June

 It was once believed that elder trees warded off evil spirits or witches, so they were planted near houses to keep them safe!

-Pyramidal orchids are fairly widespread in the UK, you often see them growing in roadside verges as well as chalk grassland, their more typical habitat, so look out for them coming into flower this month.
+Pyramidal orchids are fairly widespread in the UK.
+You often see them growing in roadside verges (another good reason to stop mowing!) as well as chalk grassland, their more typical habitat, so look out for them coming into flower this month.

 The flower spikes have a distinctive pyramidal shape, made up of many individual flowers ranging in colour from pale to deep pink.